DIY Distressed Wood Look with Dry Brush Painting Technique

 Step 3: Applying the Dry brushing technique

-Then very gently dab the tip of your dry paintbrush into the paint and dabbed it on a piece of dry paper or paper towel to remove excess paint.
+Then lightly dip just the tip of your brush into the paint and dab it onto a piece of paper or paper towel to remove the excess.

 The secret to dry brush painting is to apply the paint with the very tip of your brush.
 You will notice the painting going up on the bristles but that’s normal as you keep brushing.